Author of the #1 New York Times-bestselling memoir Educated

 Looking for an escape but lacking formal education, Westover began to educate herself.
 She taught herself enough mathematics and grammar to be admitted to Brigham Young University, where she studied history, learning for the first time about important world events like the Holocaust and the civil rights movement.
 Her quest for knowledge transformed her, taking her over oceans and across continents, to Harvard and to Cambridge, and this transformation changed how she saw and understood the violence at the heart of her family.
 She returned home to confront that violence, and in doing so discovered that for her parents, loyalty meant keeping the family secrets, and in speaking out, she risked losing her place in her own family.

 Westover’s powerful keynotes get to the heart of what education is: an instrument of self-creation.
-Educated (February 2018) is her moving coming-of-age memoir.
+Educated, her moving coming-of-age memoir was released in early 2018 and was a #1 New York Times bestseller upon its debut.
 She travels frequently to the United States from Cambridge, England.

 Education as Power

 It is a common belief that education is power; however, in most people’s lives that power is subtle, difficult to discern.
 In Tara Westover’s life, that power was transformative.
 Raised in the mountains of Idaho and never put in school, she would ultimately graduate from the University of Cambridge with a PhD.
 But, as she says, “Power means change, and change can sometimes mean calamity.”
 Through her education, Westover had become a new person—and that person could find no place in her family, which was blighted by violence and abuse.
 In this talk, Westover explores the power of education as a living force, something potent and unpredictable.
 She says, “To give yourself over to an education is a gamble.
 It should feel like a tremendous risk, because that is what it is.”